jreyes1108/dse_python3/README.md

 docker-compose up
 ```

-Edit `docker-compose.yml` to set your local
+Edit file `docker-compose.yml` to set your
-path to the class github repo on your system
+path to the notebook repo on your system
-and the local port that
-you want on the browser.
+and the local port that you want on the browser.